-Travel Nurse Lifestyle: What to See in San Antonio, Texas
+Things to Do While on Assignment in San Antonio, Texas

-Welcome to the Alamo city!
+Welcome to Alamo city!
 San Antonio boasts famous history lessons and is a center for entertainment and culture.
-San Antonio is the second most populated city in Texas and, if you’re calling it home, has a lot to offer from great places to barhop to an accessible art scene.
+San Antonio is the second most populated city in Texas and, if you’re calling it home, has a lot to offer from great places to barhops to an accessible art scene.

 Take a Stroll Down the River Walk

-Located one story beneath the street, this indoor-outdoor path is only accessible to pedestrians.
-There are bars and restaurants lining the River Walk and, during springtime, you can enjoy the Fiesta San Antonio and the River Parade that has beautiful flowery floats that cascade down the river.
+During springtime, you can enjoy the Fiesta San Antonio and the River Parade with beautiful flowery floats cascading down the river.
 You can also take a tour boat on the river any time of year.

 Indulge in Local Fare